justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 ## Directory Structure
 We're keeping the directory structure as simple as possible to start out.
 All we need is a root and `src` folder.
 I don't know what I'll end up naming this project, so for now I'm sticking with `3drenderer`.

 This will work well for using Neovim or any other editor on macOS and Linux.
-However, I also want to include Visual Studio Solution and Project files so I can develop on Windows as well.
-I added a new directory called `msvs` for this to keep it isolated.
-Since SDL2 development libraries need to be downloaded manually on Windows, I added them to `src/lib/sdl`.
+However, I also want to include Visual Studio Solution and Project files.
+I added a new directory called `msvs` to keep these isolated.
+Since SDL2 development libraries need to be downloaded and extracted manually on Windows, I added them to `src/lib/sdl`.

 ```
 3drenderer